Skip to main content

 Finding Your Threads

 Threads dropdown The dropdown menu shows all threads in your project.
 Select any thread to open it in a new tab.
 This is useful for returning to earlier research or continuing a conversation you closed.
-To permanently archive a thread you no longer need, use the archive option in the dropdown.
-Archived threads won’t clutter your list, but the conversation history is preserved.

 Thread Naming